Saintes-Maries-de-la-Mer, the village of the Holy Marys in Provence

 The cult of Sarah

-But in Saintes-Maries-de-la-Mer, that of the Marys is not the only popular cult.
-The church aula is dedicated to the veneration of the relics of these saints.
-Instead, the crypt houses the remains of another important woman of local tradition.
-In fact, the greatest mystery of Saintes-Maries-de-la-Mer concerns the figure of Sarah.
-She is the patron saint by the Romani communities of Europe.
-Local folklore says that Sarah was a servant of the Marys from Egypt.
+In Saintes-Maries-de-la-Mer, that of the Marys is not the only popular cult.
+While the church hall is dedicated to the veneration of the relics of these saints, the crypt houses the remains of another important woman in local tradition.
+Another great mystery of Saintes-Maries-de-la-Mer concerns the figure of Sarah, the patron of the Romani communities of Europe.
+According to local folklore, Sarah was a servant of the Marys who originated from Egypt.
+This is why sculptures depicting her have have black skin.

-It is not clear where the Romani’s popular devotion to Sarah the Black originated.
-It only developed in the 19th century in the wake of the cult of the three Marys.
+The origins of the Romanies’ popular devotion to Sara la Nera, which developed in the 19th century in the wake of the cult of the three Marys, are unclear.
 The first mention of the servant girl in hagiographic sources is very late.
 Only with the writing of La Légende des Saintes-Maries by Vincent Philippon, dated 1521, we encounter her mysterious figure.
 According to the author, Sarah’s remains were found together with those of the women of Bethany during excavations in 1448.
-Then, the crypt of Notre-Dame hosts them.

-Each year, on 24 May, Romani people carry in procession the richly dressed statue of the saint.
-The procession proceeds from the sea towards the shore, recalling the miraculous landing of the Holy Marys in Provence and their servant Sarah.
+Every year on 24 May, the Romanies carried in procession the statue of the saint, dressed in rich robes.
+The parade proceeds from the sea towards the shore, recalling the miraculous landing of the Holy Marys in Provence and their servant Sarah.
 A crowd and the Gardians, riding the elegant white Camargue horses, accompany the saints.
 And one seems to catch a glimpse in the distance of a boat without oars, docile in the midst of the water, swaying towards the solitary beaches of Saintes-Maries-de-la-Mer.

 Samuele Corrente Naso